Mixed Plastic Waste Project

 Performing beach clean-ups in the North Adriatic coast and along the River Po in Italy, sorting the beach plastic waste suitable for recycling, obtaining the recycled plastic from film packaging, processing the first panels and building the first shelter demo to be exhibited at the Ecomondo fair in Italy and, at the same time, educating people and raising awareness on waste collection and sorting and developing new plastic products with the latest recycling technologies.

-The overall objective of the project is to contribute to the prevention and the clean-up of the plastics pollution in the Atlantic Ocean, by removing floating marine litter in São Miguel island, raising awareness of stakeholders, both policy makers and the public at large, by collecting information that documents the impact of marine debris, building the capacity of the project partners and supporting the mobilisation of resources for a larger follow-up project that could cover the whole Azores area.
+The overall objective of the project is to contribute to the prevention and the clean-up of plastics pollution in the Atlantic Ocean, by removing floating marine litter in São Miguel island, raising awareness among stakeholders, both policymakers and the public at large, by collecting information that documents the impact of marine debris, building the capacity of the project partners and supporting the mobilization of resources for a larger follow-up project that could cover the whole Azores area.

 In partnership with the Association « Moi Jeu Tri » and « Africa Global Recycling » in Togo and in Ivory Coast, we are supporting the establishment of a "Moi Jeu Tri" programme in one Togolese school.
 We are also creating two educational videos around the protection of the lagoon and the ocean.

-WFO Africa and E2F foundation are jointly organising a clean-up event in Cameroon with a strong participation of local communities and E2F team members and volunteers.
+WFO Africa and E2F foundation are jointly organizing a clean-up event in Cameroon with strong participation of local communities and E2F team members and volunteers.

 WFO has collaborated with 10 African partners to organise the practical aspects of using the small WFO trawl in waterways and ensure that the collected litter/waste will be properly recycled and converted into useful products to contribute to the new African circular economy for plastics.
 The trawl will travel from one country to another.